codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 }
 ```

-It is recommended to replace constant strings with some even simpler type, preferrably an `enum`, but if authors really want to stick to strings for some reason, they can use them.
+It is recommended to replace constant strings with some even simpler type, preferably an `enum`, but if authors really want to stick to strings for some reason, they can use them.

 </details>